For small business

 A note on cost

-Both tools cost roughly the same per user per month — ChatGPT Pro at around $30/month and Copilot for Microsoft 365 at around $36/month.
-The difference is that Copilot requires an existing Microsoft 365 subscription (typically $15–$22/user/month).
+Both tools cost roughly the same per user per month ChatGPT Pro at around $30/month and Copilot for Microsoft 365 at around $36/month.
+The difference is that Copilot requires an existing Microsoft 365 subscription (typically $15–$22/user/month for Business Standard or Premium).
+If your team isn't already on Microsoft 365, the total cost of Copilot is higher.
 If you are already paying for Microsoft 365, adding Copilot is a relatively small incremental cost.
+Both tools are available to Australian small businesses across Sydney, Melbourne, Brisbane, Perth, Adelaide, Canberra, Hobart, and Darwin.

 What about data privacy?

+This is the question most Australian small businesses should be asking first.
 ChatGPT's default settings send your prompts to OpenAI's servers in the United States.
-If you are inputting client information or financial data covered by the Australian Privacy Act, you need to use ChatGPT's enterprise settings or avoid inputting sensitive information.
+If you are inputting client information, financial data, or anything covered by the Australian Privacy Act, you need to either use ChatGPT's enterprise settings (which provide stronger data controls) or avoid inputting sensitive information altogether.

 Frequently asked questions